 AIR FORCE COMMON ADMISSION TEST is conducted 2 times a year by Indian Air Force to recruit for the vacancies in Flying and Ground Duty (Technical and Non-Technical) branches.
-The exam will be conducted on 12th, 13th and 14th February 2022.
+The AFCAT 1 2023 notification was released on 1st December 2022.
+According to the notification, the online AFCAT examination will be conducted on February 24, February 25 and February 26, 2023.

 |Candidates can complement their preparation of Govt.
 Exams from the links given below:|